 The basic working principle of the gas sensor is that output voltage pin of the sensor varies according to the gas concentration in its proximity.
 This voltage variation is signal conditioned and is applied to the ADC input pin (analogue to digital converter) of the microcontroller in the Arduino board.
 An embedded software running in the Arduino board, reads the ADC registers and maps it to the various threshold levels set against the different gas concentrations.
 Based on the gas concentration detected, the Arduino board drives the digital output pin which is wired to the led circuit on the breadboard.

+There a four LEDs in total in the system; green, yellow, orange and red.

-The green led is always ON.
+The green LED is connected to DC input supply voltage and will always be ON once powered up.
 This can be used to check whether the device is switched on or not.

-With the increase in concentration of the gas, the LEDs will start turning ON one by one starting with the yellow, then the orange and finally red.
+The other three LEDs are used to indicate the level of Gas concentration in the atmosphere.
+With the increase in concentration of the gas, the LEDs will start turning ON one by one starting with yellow, orange and finally red.

 When the concentration value of the gas is registered in the gas sensor as greater than or equal to 400, the yellow LED is turned on.
 Similarly, when the concentration value of the gas is registered in the gas sensor as greater than or equal to 500, the orange LED is turned on.
 When the concentration value of the gas is registered in the gas sensor as greater than or equal to 700, the red LED is turned on.

 When the red LED is turned on, it implies that the surroundings are no longer safe due to extremely high concentration of LPG.

+The LEDs and the Gas sensor used in the system is powered from the DC supply on the Arduino board.

 CODE